Frequently Asked Questions

 Q: What costs are involved in scouting?

-A: When you decide to join and complete an application, there is a fee that does directly to the National Boy Scouts of America (BSA).
-For 2010-11, the initial fee is $28.00.
+A: When you decide to join and complete an application, there is a fee that does directly to the Scouting America (BSA).
 Pack 145 operates a budget to provide activities, supplies and awards.
 Dues collected from each scout to help pay for their participation.
-For 2011-12, dues are set at $60.00.
+Since 2021 dues are set at $130.00.
+Close to 90% of the dues goes to BSA to cover membership fee and insurance.
+The Pack keeps the remainder to pay for all the activities and awards.
 The Pack participates in fundraisers to offset costs of the budget and help Scouts avoid dues.
-BSA and BRMC sponsor porpcorn sales in September-November.
-A Cub Scouts can register for the Camp Card fundraiser that starts in March.
-The Pack also hosts a yard sale each spring.
-Preas review Dues & Fundraisers.
+The Pack hosts a yard sale each spring to help families offset costs of the dues.
+Please review the Pack Manual

 Q: Is fundraising participation required?

 A: Pack 145 will not pressure Scouts and families into fundraising.
-Participation does offer incentives.
-Popcorn sale goals allow for scouts to earn free dues and other prizes.
-Scouts receive a portion of the profits into a savings account which can be withdrawn to pay for Scout event fees and other related-items as explained in Scout Bank Funds.
-Helping with the annual Yard Sale earns free clothing items toward their next rank at the Promotion Ceremony.
+Scouts receive a portion of the profits into a savings account which can be withdrawn to pay for Scout event fees and other related-items as explained in Scout Bank Funds

 Q: What types of awards can a Cub Scout earn?

 A: It is the goal of Pack 145 to help each Scout work towards their rank.
-Throughout the year, a Scout can earn all types of awards based on hobbies, interests, sports and other participation.
-Award Descriptions are available.
-On the Pack's website, there is a special Awards webpage and each rank (Tiger, Wolf, Bear, Webelos) webpage offers links to achievements.
+Throughout the year, a Scout can earn all types of awards based on participation.

 Q: When are awards presented to a Cub Scout?

-A: There are three (3) Awards Ceremonies in a Scout year to celebrate their hard work.
+A: There are at least two (2) Awards Ceremonies in a Scout year to celebrate their hard work.

 Q: What happens when a Cub Scout is missing an award?